 Where to Stay in Edinburgh

 Looking for the best hotels in Edinburgh?
-We recommend the Radisson Blu Hotel on the Royal Mile.
+We recommend the Radisson Collection Hotel on the Royal Mile.
 The hotel is in a fantastic location, close to everything, walking distance to all the top attractions.
 The rooms are designed well, with modern art work and quality linens.
 There’s a restaurant on site.
 And the price is very reasonable.
-You really can’t beat it. ⇒ Read reviews of the Radisson Blu on Tripadvisor.com
+You really can’t beat it.

 These are only a few of the top reasons you might fall in love with Edinburgh.
 Check out this list by our friends at The Trusted Traveller for a few more things to do in the Edinburgh.
 It’s such a lively and vibrant place to visit, I’m sure you’ll find dozens more reasons to love it there.
 What are your favorite things about Edinburgh?